Teaching with VAKT learning styles can make learning easier for your child and more fun for you to teach!

-The VAKT – (Visual, Auditory, Kinesthetic/Tactile) learning style model is probably the most widely known and explored way of looking at how learners learn.
-This model focuses on the way people receive information into their brains as input channels.
+VAKT focuses on the senses as input channels for receiving information into people’s brains .
 As individuals, we take in information through seeing things, hearing things, doing activities and touching objects.
 We also take in information through our senses of smell and taste, but those channels are not overly valuable in concept learning as it relates to academics.

 When a learner takes in information through his eyes, he processes the information in the visual, picture-oriented center of his brain.
 Most aptly shared by Temple Grandin in her book, “Thinking in Pictures, Expanded Edition: My Life with Autism,” her way of thinking is entirely visual.
 For learners whose strength is in processing visual images, typical teaching through talking, reading, or language-based learning will not bring a high level of learning progress.
 Whereas, if teaching is provided through rich imagery, charts, graphs, and other visual depictions of information, then your visual learner will process the information with the greatest efficiency.
 Check out our Visual Learners page to learn more about the Visual Learning Style.